MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

  - Angelika Kaufmann Museum
 	Kaufmann was a famous female Swiss artist who built in international reputation for her landscapes and portraits in the 18th Century.
 In 1768, she became one of only two female artists who co-founded the Royal Academy in London.
 Born in Chur, Kaufmann also had close ties to Schwarzenburg, Austria (a 45 minute drive from St. Gallen)  where the museum is located.  http://angelika-kauffmann.com/das-museum/oeffnungszeiten

- -
- - Alberto Giacometti Museum
+ Alberto Giacometti Museum
-	  It's unusual to find a museum housed in a hotel, but it doesn't reduce its importance as one of the best collections of Giacometti's graphic works.
+	  It's unusual to find a public museum housed in a hotel, but it doesn't reduce its importance as one of the best collections of Giacometti's graphic works.
 Giacometti was a versitile Swiss artist who was influenced by the Cubists and Surrealists.
+Located in the Pensiun Aldier in Sent, Engadin.  https://www.engadin.com/en/alberto-giacometti-museum